gsk224/Spatial_Portfolio/README.md

 # The problem of concessions

 Forest loss in Prey Lang is accelerating, particularly in the south.
 The wildlife sanctuary was designated as protected in 2016.
 Despite the sanctuary’s legal protection, deforestation continues due to mining activities and other resource extractions.
-Research has shown that Economic Land Concessions (ELCs) are significant drivers of deforestation in Cambodia (Bla bla, 2024), and mining operations exacerbate illegal logging by creating access roads into remote forest areas.
+Research has shown that Economic Land Concessions (ELCs) are significant drivers of deforestation in Cambodia (Pauly et al., 2022), and mining operations exacerbate illegal logging by creating access roads into remote forest areas.
 Mining concessions promote land grabbing and human rights violations, mainly those of indigionous peoples.
 Concerns over toxic waste and biodiversity loss are also not being properly managed.

 ![Screenshot 2025-04-02 at 11 44 36](https://github.com/user-attachments/assets/1b9f883d-cbc6-4644-8851-ac8bc228810b)